 Throughout the course students will be continually assessed through various forms.
-Students will have a 10 hour internal examination in Year 12 and an external 15 hour examination at the end of the course.
+Year 13 students will sit an external 15-hour examination at the end of the course.

 PSYCHOLOGY

 A' level Psychology provides students with a sound understanding of the various methods and approaches used in psychology.
 It is designed to develop students' critical thinking skills and will prepare them for higher level study.
 We aim to develop students' ability to interpret, evaluate and comment.